 Just across the street from Marigny, in the St. Roch neighborhood, is the recently opened St. Roch Market.
 The original St. Roch Market first opened in 1875, as one of the city’s many public markets.
 The building was destroyed in 2005 by Hurricane Katrina.
 In 2015, it reopened with 13 food vendors from those featuring coffee, oysters, cocktails, seafood and Creole food to others featuring Korean, Mexican, juice and pastries and baked goods.
 It has a clean, contemporary design and attracts more locals than tourists.
 I enjoyed my latte from Coast Roast.
 2381 St. Claude Ave.

-Just west of Marigny in Bywater: Here you can find Elizabeth’s at 601 Gallier St. It was just featured as a top breakfast spot though they do serve lunch, dinner and brunch on the weekend.
+Just east of Marigny in Bywater you will find many new restaurants, coffee shops, record stores, vintage markets and galleries in the nearby St. Claude Arts District.
+Here you can find Elizabeth’s at 601 Gallier St. It was just featured as a top breakfast spot though they do serve lunch, dinner and brunch on the weekend.
 It is on my list for my next trip.